Education is not about Learning

 …“It is becoming increasingly clear that the conventional six-hour, 180-day school year is insufficient to give many disadvantaged students the education they deserve,” said Nancy Devine, director of communities at The Wallace Foundation.
 “This long-awaited and timely RAND study, ‘Making Summer Count,’ confirms the disproportionate impact of the ‘summer slide’ on low-income students, and suggests that high-quality summer learning programs, though challenging to develop, are a promising path forward.”

-In 2007, 22 Wake County, NC traditional-calendar schools were switched to year-round calendars, spreading the 180 instructional days evenly across the full year.
+In 200717ya, 22 Wake County, NC traditional-calendar schools were switched to year-round calendars, spreading the 180 instructional days evenly across the full year.
 This paper exploits this natural experiment to evaluate the impact of year-round schooling on student achievement.
 We estimate a multi-level fixed effects model to separate the impact of year-round schooling from the confounding impacts of other school, family, and individual characteristics.
 Results suggest year-round schooling has essentially no impact on academic achievement of the average student.
 Moreover, when the data is broken out by race, we find no evidence that any racial subgroup benefits from year-round schooling.

 …Proponents of YRS calendars argue that they are beneficial to students because they help alleviate human capital loss during the long summer break (“summer learning loss”).
-Supporters further contend that the long break is particularly harmful for low-income, low-performing students who are less able to afford supplemental learning opportunities in the summer (Von Drehle, 2010).
-These assertions are largely supported by a wide literature on summer learning loss, which has found that student achievement stagnates over the summer, and that for low achieving and disadvantaged students especially, achievement can often decline while not in school (Cooper et al 1996; Jamar 1994; Alexander et al 2007).5 finds that by the end of ninth grade, almost two-thirds of the socioeconomic achievement gap can be explained by differential summer learning loss.
+Supporters further contend that the long break is particularly harmful for low-income, low-performing students who are less able to afford supplemental learning opportunities in the summer (Von Drehle, 201014ya).
+These assertions are largely supported by a wide literature on summer learning loss, which has found that student achievement stagnates over the summer, and that for low achieving and disadvantaged students especially, achievement can often decline while not in school (Cooper et al 199628ya; Jamar 199430ya; Alexander et al 200717ya).5 Alexander et al 200717ya finds that by the end of ninth grade, almost two-thirds of the socioeconomic achievement gap can be explained by differential summer learning loss.
 It is important to note, however, that the ability of YRS to address this problem depends crucially upon the nature of the human capital accumulation process.
 In this paper, we present a simple model that illustrates YRS can only improve achievement if learning loss accelerates with the number of days out of school or if there are diminishing returns to learning.6 Thus, even if disadvantaged students lose more human capital than their wealthier counterparts over summer, YRS cannot alleviate the problem unless there are specific non-linearities in the human capital process.
-If YRS acts largely as a remedy for summer learning loss, the impact should be no greater than the documented negative impact of a summer vacation away from school, which is rarely larger than a loss of 0.1 standard deviations of student achievement per year, and often close to zero (Downey et al 2004; Cooper et al 1996).
+If YRS acts largely as a remedy for summer learning loss, the impact should be no greater than the documented negative impact of a summer vacation away from school, which is rarely larger than a loss of 0.1 standard deviations of student achievement per year, and often close to zero (Downey et al 200420ya; Cooper et al 199628ya).

-Our study adds to a body of literature, primarily coming from outside of the field of economics, that is well-summarized by the meta-analysis performed by Cooper et al 2003.
+Our study adds to a body of literature, primarily coming from outside of the field of economics, that is well-summarized by the meta-analysis performed by Cooper et al 200321ya.
 The general consensus coming out of that review is that the impact of year-round education on student achievement is, on average, nearly negligible.
 On the other hand, the evidence suggests the modified calendar does benefit low performing and economically disadvantaged students.
-McMillan (2001) finds similar results using a cross-sectional dataset from North Carolina.
+McMillan (200123ya) finds similar results using a cross-sectional dataset from North Carolina.
 The primary drawback of these early studies is their failure to account for non-random student and school selection.
-The studies included in do not adequately control for student and school characteristics, and none attempt to control for both unobserved student and school heterogeneity. thus concludes that it “would be difficult to argue with policymakers who choose to ignore the existent database because they feel that the research designs have been simply too flawed to be trusted (p.
-43).” …Most recently, Graves (2010) uses detailed longitudinal school-level data from California to estimate the impact of the multi-track year-round calendar on academic achievement.
+The studies included in Cooper et al 200321ya do not adequately control for student and school characteristics, and none attempt to control for both unobserved student and school heterogeneity.
+Cooper et al 200321ya thus concludes that it “would be difficult to argue with policymakers who choose to ignore the existent database because they feel that the research designs have been simply too flawed to be trusted (p.
+43).” …Most recently, Graves (201014ya) uses detailed longitudinal school-level data from California to estimate the impact of the multi-track year-round calendar on academic achievement.
 By including school fixed effects and school-specific time trends, Graves is able to mitigate concerns over non-random year-round calendar implementation.
 In contrast to much of the prior research on YRS, Graves finds achievement in multi-track year-round schools is 1 to 2 percentile points lower than that in traditional calendar schools.
 However, without student-level data, she is not able to control for non-random student selection into YRS or to estimate the impacts separately by race.

 …Results from these models are presented in columns (c) and (f) of Table 6.
 The results from these model specifications tell a very different story.
 In contrast to the results reported in columns (a), (b), (d) and (e), which indicate a positive, statistically significant impact of YRS on both math and reading test score levels and growth, estimates from columns (c) and (f) imply that YRS has essentially no impact on either math or reading achievement.
 Nearly every estimate is close to zero in magnitude and in all growth models is slightly negative.
 The primary conclusion coming out of these models is that failure to control for school-level unobserved heterogeneity leads to estimates that largely over-state the impact of YRS on student achievement.
 This is consistent with the hypothesis that year-round schools are placed in high-growth and possibly high achieving areas.